org-roam/org-roam/doc/configuration.md

 attribute is automatically inserted into the files created via Org-roam commands.
 Setting it to `nil` will disable this behaviour.

+### Encryption

+Encryption (via GPG) can be enabled for all new files by setting `org-roam-encrypt-files` to `t`.
+When enabled, new files are created with the .org.gpg extension and decryption are handled automatically by EasyPG.
+Note that this causes Emacs to ask for password when the cache is built (if you have an encrypted file in `org-roam-directory`) as well as each time a new file is created.
+It might be a good idea to cache the password in order to make this more managable.

 ## Org-roam Graph Viewer